The Rc Sherriff Rosebriars Trust

 Staff Team

-Pete Allen - Trust Director: Available to discuss grant applications, working in the arts, being self-employed, applying for performing rights, and can signpost applicants to other organizations.
+Pete Allen - Trust Director: Available to discuss grant applications, working in the arts, being self-employed, applying for performing rights, and can signpost applicants to other organisations.

 Sam Thompson - Project Manager/Administrator